Using the Dual MF Film

 Tip: You will probably find it easier to work with and align your film within the holder if you work on a light table or on a flat surface with a bright white sheet of paper lying underneath the film channels.
 The higher contrast makes it much easier to align your film within the film channel.

-If you scan your film “emulsion side down,” you may need to reverse or
+scan your film “emulsion side down,” you may need to reverse or flip your

-accomplished in Photoshop by using the following menu commands: Image >
+Photoshop by using the following menu commands: Image

-If your film strip has a pronounced arch/curl to it, place the film in the film holder so it
+your film strip has a pronounced arch/curl to it, place the film in the film holder so

 You do not want the film’s arch/curl to allow the film to “bow”